-- 14. The Board may appoint Registrants to statutory committees as described in these Bylaws; however, Board Members must not be members of any statutory committee nor on the Board of any regulatory body which is subject to the PGA.
-The Board must appoint a Registrant to be the Chair of each statutory committee who must be appointed in accordance with the selection principles referred to in Section 25(1) of the PGA.
-Each statutory committee must have at least one lay committee member present at every meeting, proceeding, or hearing.
-All committees of the BCIA must act in accordance with the PGA, its respective terms of reference, and written policies as established by and amended from time to time by the Board.
+- Council may appoint Registrants to statutory committees as described in these Bylaws; however Councillors must not be members of any statutory committee.
+Council must appoint a Registrant to be the Chair of each statutory committee who must be appointed in accordance with the selection principles referred to in Section 25(1) of the PGA.
+Each statutory committee must have at least one lay committee member present at every meeting, proceeding or hearing.
+All committees of the BCIA must act in accordance with the PGA, its respective terms of reference and written policies as established by and amended from time to time by Council.
 All Committee current terms of reference and written policies must be published on the BCIA website.
 All committees may hold their meetings, or portions thereof, in-camera. - 15.
-The Board may, by resolution, delegate any of its duties, power, authority, or jurisdiction other than Bylaw-making authority to a Committee, the Executive Director, the Registrar, or a Deputy Registrar of BCIA. - 16.
-The BCIA must have the following statutory committees, and the Terms of Reference of each committee must be published on the BCIA website: - (a) The Audit and Practice Review Committee, established in accordance with and authorized by the Board under Section 63 of the PGA, which is delegated responsibility for developing professional guidelines and policies, including annual reporting protocols of professional development activities, which include but are not limited to continuing education activities, developing peer review and practice audit procedures, enforcing compliance with mandatory annual continuing education and professional development requirements, development of standards of competence and expertise for specialized areas of practice and updating the BCIA's standards of professional conduct.
+Council may, by resolution, delegate any of its duties, power, authority or jurisdiction other than Bylaw-making authority to a Committee, the Executive Director, the Registrar or a Deputy Registrar of BCIA. - 16.
+The BCIA must have the following statutory committees, and the Terms of Reference of each committee must be published on the BCIA website:

+(a) the Audit and Practice Review Committee, established in accordance with and authorized by Council under Section 63 of the PGA, which is delegated responsibility for developing professional guidelines and policies, including annual reporting protocols of professional development activities which include but are not limited to continuing education activities, developing peer review and practice audit procedures, enforcing compliance with mandatory annual continuing education and professional development requirements, development of standards of competence and expertise for specialized areas of practice and updating the BCIA's standards of professional conduct.